BilbyHouse/Beast-Hunter/RULES.md

 Your target can be any nest in play, or the Droves (the beast player's hand) itself.
 When hunting in the Droves, all cards therein are considered to be in a nest and treated as such when resolving the hunt.

 The steps to making a hunt are as follows:
 1. Choose a nest in play, or the Droves.
 This is your 'target nest.'
+  - You may _only_ hunt in the Droves if there are _no Nests in play_.
-If you choose the Droves, all of the cards in the droves are treated as your target nest.
-The Droves are not considered adjascent to any nests for the purposes of card interaction.
+  - When the Droves are hunted, all cards in the droves form the target nest.
+  - When hunted, the droves are not considered adjascent to any other nest.
 2. Choose up to five cards from your Supply to make a kit.
 Place those cards faceup on the table, visible to both players.
+  - A kit must be worth at least 1 point (before applying modifiers and effetcs) to be used.
+  - If the Droves are being hunted, place _all_ cards from the Droves face down on the table as the target nest.
 3. Resolve any "KIT:" effects on special cards which come into effect before the target nest is flipped face up, as described in the card's rules (e.g. Machete, Zweihander).
-4. Flip the target nest face-up, making all cards visible to both players.
+4. __Flip__ the target nest face-up, making all cards visible to both players.
 5. Apply any "FLIP:" effects listed on special beast cards in the target nest.
 In the case of multiple "FLIP:" effects in the same nest, the Beast player chooses the order to resolve them in.
 6. Evaluate the power of the kit and the nest.
 The Hunter wins in the case of ties.
 7. The set of cards with the higher power wins the hunt and is set in its player's score area.
 That player scores points equal to the kit's/nest's point value.
 Typically, a kit's/nest's point value is equal to it's power.
 However, there are special cards that only add power, or that only add points.